Local and global structure of connections on nonarchimedean curves: Berkovich curves

 \begin{defn} Let $X$ be a curve and let $x \in X$ be a point of type 2.
 Then the residue field $\kappa_{\calH(x)}$ is the function field of an algebraic curve over $\kappa_K$; we denote the genus of this function field by $g(x)$ and call it the \emph{genus} of $x$.
 For any weak triangulation $S$ of $X$, the type 2 points of $X \setminus S$ are all of genus 0; by Theorem~\ref{T:triangulation}, it follows that the type 2 points of $X$ of positive genus form a locally finite set. \end{defn}

 \begin{defn} Let $X$ be a curve.
 By a \emph{branch} of $X$ at a point $x \in X$, we mean a local path-connected component of $X \setminus \{x\}$ at $x$.
 Depending on the type of $x$, branches exist as follows. \begin{enumerate} \item[1.]
 Exactly one branch. \item[2.]
 Infinitely many branches, corresponding to all but finitely many places of the function field $\kappa_{\calH(x)}$. \item[3.]
-Either one or two branches. \item[4.]
+Either zero, one, or two branches. \item[4.]
 Exactly one branch. \end{enumerate} Given a weak triangulation $S$ of $X$, we say a branch $U$ of $X$ at $x$ is \emph{skeletal} (or \emph{$S$-skeletal} in case of ambiguity) if the closure of $U \cap \Gamma_S$ contains $x$; such branches can only exist if $x \in \Gamma_S$.

-We say that $x \in X$ is \emph{external} if it is of type 2 and its branches do not correspond to all of the places of $\kappa_{\calH(x)}$ or if it is type 3 and it has only one branch; otherwise, we say that $x$ is \emph{internal}.
+We say that $x \in X$ is \emph{external} if it is of type 2 and its branches do not correspond to all of the places of $\kappa_{\calH(x)}$ or if it is type 3 and it has fewer than two branches; otherwise, we say that $x$ is \emph{internal}.
 For any weak triangulation $S$ of $X$, every point of $X \setminus \Gamma_S$ is internal, as is every point of $\Gamma_S$ lying in the interior of an edge; by Theorem~\ref{T:triangulation}, it follows that the external points of $X$ form a locally finite set. \end{defn}

 \begin{example} For $X$ an affinoid space, the external points of $X$ are precisely the points of the \emph{Shilov boundary}, the minimal subset of $X$ for which the maximal modulus principle holds. \end{example}